AC repair not heating

 Frequently Asked Questions

-Signs your AC may need a refrigerant recharge include reduced cooling power, ice buildup on the coils, and the compressor running constantly.
+Signs your AC may need a refrigerant recharge include poor cooling performance, the unit icing up, or the compressor running constantly.

 Connect with certified professionals in your area